kj/lucid-shopify/README.md

 See the inline method documentation for more detail.

-### Call webhook handlers

-You will likely create a worker class to wrap this.
+To call/delegate a webhook to its handler for processing, you will likely want to create a worker around something like this:

-    deletegate_webhooks = LucidShopify::DelegateWebhooks.default
     webhook = LucidShopify::Webhook.new(myshopify_domain, topic, data)

     delegate_webhooks.(webhook)